King Tides in Martin County

 King Tide Impacts

-The county has completed several projects to mitigate observed impacts of tidal flooding.
+The county has completed several projects to mitigate the observed impacts of tidal flooding.
 Infrastructure improvements and technology like backflow preventers, living shorelines, shore hardening and the elevation of structures and critical infrastructure are examples of our recent projects.

 The county will continue to evaluate the unique conditions of each local area where nuisance flooding occurs, including flooding during king tides, to develop custom plans specific to the local conditions.
 Learn more about king tides via the EPA website.